gillKSC/grading_app/README.md

 # The Masked Grader
-Your challenge, should you choose to accept it, it to join forces with other budding developers to create “The Masked Grader”, a modern, anonymous grading platform that promotes more egalitarian grading outcomes for Students and Course Instructors.

 What’s is the Masked Grader?
 As a student, have you ever received a grade that you thought was unjustified, unfair or biased?
 Well, what if there a way for you to submit your work for a grade while masking your personal identity on the part of the grader.
 That’s where “The Masked Grader” comes in.
 The way that it works is simple: